 We know that counsellors are concerned that their services are needed now more than ever as young people’s mental health issues are soaring as a result of COVID-19.
 Many educational settings have expressed they are supportive of counsellors continuing to meet with students in appropriately safe rooms, following stringent safe working practice guidelines and risk assessments.

-We are aware that practitioners continue to have concerns about the counselling spaces available in schools.
+We're aware that practitioners continue to have concerns about their safety, and may not feel ready to return to face to face sessions, some of these fears are linked to the counselling spaces available in schools.
 Where room size is under two metres and there are worries about ventilation we encourage practitioners to talk to their senior leadership team or the school business manager to look at carrying out a risk assessment following Government advice.

 With the above in mind, practitioners may be more hesitant about offering face to face contact sessions and may wish to return to a more blended approach or only offer remote sessions.

-When this is the case, we recommend that CYP practitioners continue to refer to our adult Telephone and e-counselling competences and curricula and undertake appropriate training, linking this with the additional social, neurodevelopmental, psychological and legal knowledge required for working with this age group.
+When this is the case, we recommend that CYP practitioners continue to refer to our adult Online and phone therapy competence framework and undertake appropriate training, linking this with the additional social, neurodevelopmental, psychological and legal knowledge required for working with this age group.

 Data processing and working with children and young people online

-Children can be treated the same way as adults, from a data protection perspective, when providing a counselling service (whether online or face to face).
+Children can be treated the same way as adults, from a data protection perspective, when providing a counselling service (whether online, by phone or face to face).
 This is because the GDPR and Data Protection Act 2018 contain exemptions relating to counselling services.

 The ICO interactive toolkit provides tailored guidance on which lawful basis is likely to be most appropriate for your processing activities.